-With multiple grants, professor Luca Carloni works toward developing design methodologies and system architectures for heterogeneous computing.
+With multiple grants, Professor Luca Carloni works toward developing design methodologies and system architectures for heterogeneous computing.
 He foresees computing systems both in the cloud and at the edge of the cloud will become more heterogeneous.

-For a while, many systems in the cloud, in servers, in computers, were based on homogeneous multi-core architectures where multiple processors are combined in a chip and multiple chips on a board.
-But all, in first approximation, are copies of the same type of processor.
+For a while, many systems in the cloud, in servers, and in computers, were based on homogeneous multi-core architectures where multiple processors are combined in a chip and multiple chips on a board.
+But all, in the first approximation, are copies of the same type of processor.

 “Now, it is not the case,” said Carloni, who has worked on heterogeneous computing for the past 10 years.
-“And we have been one of the first groups to really, I think, understand this transition from a research view point and change first our research focus and then our teaching efforts to address all the issues.”
+“And we have been one of the first groups to really, I think, understand this transition from a research viewpoint and change first our research focus and then our teaching efforts to address all the issues.”

 Heterogeneous means that a system is made of components and each component has a different nature.
 Some of these components are processors that execute software – application software and system software while other components are accelerators.
 An accelerator is a hardware module specialized to execute a particular function.
 Specialization provides major benefits in terms of performance and energy efficiency.